 - Is it useful?
 Every post must inform, persuade or delight your reader in some way.

 - What’s the value?
-Every post must give your reader something – a new perspective, some new information or a new insight.
+Each post must give your reader something – a new perspective, some new information or a new insight.